netscaler/netscaler-k8s-ingress-controller/multicluster/README.md

 Each cluster in the deployment runs an instance of the GSLB Kubernetes controller.
 GSLB controller is the module responsible for the configuration of the Citrix ADC GSLB device.
 The GSLB controller configures the GSLB master device for the applications deployed in their respective cluster.
 The GSLB master device pushes the GSLB configuration to the remaining GSLB subordinate devices using the GSLB sync feature.
 When you synchronize a GSLB configuration, the configurations on all the GSLB sites participating in the GSLB setup are made similar to the configuration on the master site.

-The multi-cluster ingress and load balancing solution can be applied for any Kubernetes object which is used to route traffic into the cluster.
+The NetScaler GSLB controller for applications deployed in distributed Kubernetes clusters can be applied for any Kubernetes object which is used to route traffic into the cluster.

 The following global load balancing methods are supported: